 I knew the Grand Prismatic Spring would be crowded so we started there.
 You can view the spring up-close from the Midway Geyser Basin boardwalk but there is also an overlook trail.

-Grand Prismatic Spring selfie
+Steph at the Grand Prismatic Spring

 Grand Prismatic Spring Overlook

-Instead of turning at the sign for the Grand Prismatic Spring, continue straight along the river for about a mile past the sign.
-Look for the Fairy Falls Trailhead.
+To get to the overlook, we started at the Fairy Falls Trail.
+Instead of turning at the sign for the Grand Prismatic Spring on the road, we drove along the river for about a mile past the sign to the Fairy Falls Trailhead.

 Dusky grouse on Fairy Falls Trailhead

-Initially there was a lot of steam rising from the spring due to the cold which made the bright colors hard to see.
+Initially there was a lot of steam rising from the spring due to the cold, which made the bright colors hard to see.
 It was still beautiful but not the view I was hoping for.
 We almost left but decided to rest for a moment and take it all in.
 As the steam cleared, the sun rose, and the wind picked up – we saw great color.
 It was definitely worth waiting a moment!

-Grand Prismatic Spring steaming when we first arrived
+Grand Prismatic Spring when we first arrived

-Steaming when we first arrived
+When we first arrived

-Grand Prismatic Spring once it cleared
+Grand Prismatic Spring once the steam cleared

 Once it cleared